 - 1,400+ photographs by national, regional, and local photographers such as William Henry Jackson, Kent Washburn, Jerry N. Uelsmann, David Levinthal, Frank Paulin, and Bruce Davidson

-- 170+ sculptures with crossovers into Cherokee art, craft, and Outsider art
+- 250+ sculptures and installations with crossovers into Cherokee art, craft, and Outsider art

 - 1,000+ studio and contemporary craft objects including glass, ceramic, fiber, metal, wood, and mixed media

 In addition, the Museum holds 4,700+ architectural drawings that document the built environment of Asheville and its surroundings by Richard Sharp Smith and Douglas D. Ellington.

 We are currently adding works from our Collection to an online database that will connect to our website and be fully searchable.
 Please check back soon!
 In the meantime, please explore selected works from our Collection in the galleries below.